jessesquires/JSQMessagesViewController/.github/PULL_REQUEST_TEMPLATE.md

+> This library is ⚠️ [deprecated](https://www.jessesquires.com/blog/officially-deprecating-jsqmessagesviewcontroller/) ⚠️ and is **only** accepting pull requests for critical bug fixes.
+Consider using [MessageKit](https://github.com/MessageKit/MessageKit) for new projects.

 ## Pull request checklist

+- [ ] I understand that this library is ⚠️ [deprecated](https://www.jessesquires.com/blog/officially-deprecating-jsqmessagesviewcontroller/) ⚠️ and is **only** accepting pull requests for critical bug fixes.
 - [ ] All tests pass.
 - [ ] Demo project builds and runs.
 - [ ] I have resolved merge conflicts.